 The Spalding University School of Social Work is taking the next step in its social justice mission by launching the first Doctor of Social Work (DSW) program in Louisville and one of the first in Kentucky.
-The move, which is pending approval from the Southern Association of Colleges and Schools Commission on Colleges, addresses a societal need to prepare a greater number of social workers – especially those of color and from other minority groups – to lead nonprofit organizations, teach on college social work faculties and serve in advanced clinical practice.
+The move addresses a societal need to prepare a greater number of social workers – especially those of color and from other minority groups – to lead nonprofit organizations, teach on college social work faculties and serve in advanced clinical practice.

 In a society grappling with trauma related to violence, addiction and economic disparity, the number of social work jobs at all levels is expected to grow by 16 percent in the period from 2016 to 2026, according to the U.S. Bureau of Labor Statistics.
 The Spalding DSW program will help meet that demand by producing more doctorate-level social workers who are qualified to teach the next generation of college social work students or to lead the organizations that will ultimately employ them.